Written By: Eric @ MensUnderwearGuide.com, Founder and Head Writer of MensUnderwearGuide.com

 Many specialty and luxury men’s underwear companies arrived in the past few years to give men many more options in buying underwear.
 However, unlike the days of buying Hanes or Fruit of the Loom multipacks from Target or Walmart, specialty underwear companies can often charge the same price for one pair as a Hanes three or six-pack.
 In other words, buying a week’s worth of underwear can easily top $100!

-Although men’s briefs are a lot less fabric than trunks, especially boxer briefs, they aren’t necessarily less expensive.
+Although men’s briefs are a lot less fabric than boxer briefs, they aren’t necessarily less expensive.
 Some brands charge the same; others may give a slight discount.
 I have noticed that savings for buying briefs often appear when comparing boxer briefs to multipacks of briefs.
 If you are making the switch, this is where you can lower your cost big time (although first, read the Multipacks section of this guide before you start buying multipacks).

 That is why it pays to do some homework and one of the reasons MensUnderwearGuide.com exists.
 In general, here is how we evaluate prices:

-- $$ = each pair costs between $5 and $15.
 This range is the “middle class” of underwear, and you’ll find both high-end products from cheaper manufacturers, an assortment of products from mid-range brands, and lower-end products from high-end manufacturers.
 If you are wearing Hanes or FTL and want something more sophisticated, this is the price range to start your new journey and experiment before getting pricier pairs.
 Brands like Wirarpa, David Archy, and others will charge you in this price range.
 You’ll find the most selection in the $10-15/pair range, and I consider this the sweet spot of men’s briefs.

-- $$$ = each pair costs between $15 to $25.
 Above $15, brands aren’t selling you underwear; they are selling you a lifestyle.
 If you haven’t shopped in this price range, read this guide and study your options.
 Features like horizontal flies, pouches, and exotic fabric blends proliferate at this price level.
 Men will find brands like Calvin Klein and Jockey’s more luxurious models in this price bracket.
 However, note that this price range has the least selection – brands either price for the consumer between $10-15/pair or they go all out and price above $25/pair.

-- $$$$ = each pair costs more than $25.
 Above $25, you have bought into the upper class of men’s underwear.
 Engineering and design – much like high-end cars – are what you are purchasing, not something to keep your balls in place.
 However, this price range is also tricky.
 Many companies price pairs above $25 because of branding rather than because their underwear is anything special.
 Unless you truly are into brands, you’ll want to focus on truly special underwear rather than just the name on the waistband.
 Tommy John, Saxx, and Mack Weldon are common brands in this price range.

 Quick tip: Don’t skimp.
 For briefs, while tempting to purchase a 5-pack for under $20, I find that $10-$15 per pair is generally the sweet spot between comfort, design, and not paying a fortune for pairs.
 A bonus tip is to buy some test pairs from higher-end companies at full price, and then once you know what you are looking for, you can wait for sales from those companies, such as during November and December.
 When the sales hit, buy, buy, buy!
 You’ll stock up with higher-end pairs at great prices.